Next Chapter

 Third category C – Products with the lowest sales frequency, 50% of these products only contribute to 5% of annual sales

 Note: Don’t be afraid to rearrange your product storage.
 Products in category A will not always be the same.
-The products that are sold the most in the middle of the year may actually become unsold ones at the end of the year.
-Thus, you should rearrange the product storage based on season, trends, and other factors as well.
+The products sold the most in the middle of the year may become unsold at the end of the year.
+Thus, you should rearrange the product storage based on season, trends, and other factors.

 Tips on Receiving Inventory in the Warehouse